Giskard-AI/giskard/ISSUES.md

 **Here's why we have this policy:** We want to focus on the work that benefits the whole community, e.g., fixing bugs and adding features.
-Individual support should be sought on Stack Overflow or other non-GitHub channels.
+Individual support should be sought on our [Discord](https://discord.com/invite/ABvfpbu69R) community.
 It helps us to address bugs and feature requests in a timely manner.